alexfikl/mittagleffler/python/docs/index.rst

    :linenos:

 This gives the following behaviour of the Mittag-Leffler function for the chosen parameters.
-We can see that it exibits a wide range of behaviors, both oscillatory and fast decaying.
+We can see that it exhibits a wide range of behaviors, both oscillatory and fast decaying.

 .. image:: _static/mittag-leffler-function-real.svg